-MSBs are defined generally as businesses transacting largely with cash: currency dealers, check cashers, issuers and redeemers of traveler’s checks, money orders, stored value, money transmitters, and the U.S. Postal Service.
 MSBs are regulated by the Internal Revenue Service, and with just a few exceptions, all MSBs must register with the Department of the Treasury.
-In addition to the IRS, most states have Money Transmitter requirements regulated by their DFIs (Department of Financial Institutions) that certain types of MSBs are subject to follow.
+In addition to the IRS, most states have money transmitter requirements regulated by their DFIs (department of financial institutions or equivalent) that certain types of MSBs must follow.

 “While banks are expected to manage risk associated with all accounts, including MSB accounts, banks will not be held responsible for the MSB’s BSA/AML program.”

 The expectation is that the risk assessment of a particular MSB will determine the level of due diligence required.